Lalamove Software Engineer Salary in Greater Hong Kong Area | HK$298K-HK$334K+ | Levels.fyi

 The median Software Engineer compensation in Greater Hong Kong Area package at Lalamove totals HK$334K per year.
-View the base salary, stock, and bonus breakdowns for Lalamove's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Lalamove's total compensation packages.
 Last updated: 10/1/2025

 Company